East Patagonia, Tierra del Fuego and Strait of Magellan dispute: 16th Century

 In the period of eight months between September 1554 and May 1555 the regions of Terra Australis requested by Alderete near the Strait of Magellan were in charge of a ruler different from that of Chile, to later be definitively incorporated to the latter once Alderete is named governor of Chile.
 On April 7, 1556, during his return trip, he died in Panamá of yellow fever.

 The royal decree of May 29, 1555 was addressed "to the governor of Chile so that, once he arrives, he sends someone to survey the land on the other side of the Strait."

 Later, in 1558, the Royal Decree issued in Brussels encouraged the Chilean kingdom to take possession of the far side of the Strait of Magellan:

 As you will see in this Royal Decree, which is delivered to you with this one, you are ordered and commanded that upon your arrival in that land, you send some ships to gather information and report on the land on the other side of the Strait; take care to look into this and inform us of the news brought by the people you send.

 At that time, it was believed that Tierra del Fuego was part of the Terra Australis.
 Thus, both sides of the Strait of Magellan were legally considered to be part of the Kingdom of Chile.

 The royal decree of 1563, issued on August 29 by King Philip II separated the Governorate of Tucumán from the Governorate of Chile and transferred it to the Audience of Charcas, stating that "we have agreed to set aside the said governorate of Tucumán, Juríes and Diaguitas from the said governorate of Chile and include them in the district of the said audience of Las Charcas".
 With the birth of the Audiencia of Buenos Aires in 1663, the territory of Tucumán would be transferred to its jurisdiction.

 Community of jurisdictions of the Governorate of La Plata and the Captaincy General of Chile between 1570 and 1661 according to Manuel Ravest Mora.

-The royal decree of 1570 in favor of the adelantado Juan Ortiz de Zárate modified the southern limits of the Río de la Plata and Paraguay Governorate 200 leagues to the south, from parallel 36 S to 48 S, that is to say, a narrow strip of the Atlantic coast became dependent on that governorship in the Atlantic Patagonia.
+On June 1, 1570, King Philip II, by means of a royal decree, granted Juan Ortiz de Zárate an expansion of the Governorate of the Río de la Plata, extending it to the Strait of Magellan.
 There was also an overlap between the degree 48° 05' S to the north, the Strait to the south, the Atlantic to the east and the Pacific to the west with the governorate of Chile, this was due to the lack of an explicit act in the royal decree that modified the limits of the governorate of Chile, and the lack of geographical knowledge of the time.